wsaqaf/sljournalism/hyperledger/Readme.md

   >     sudo apt update; sudo apt install golang-go

-19) go to /hyperledger/ and run the command:
+19) go to the *hyperledger/* folder under the main Ruby app and initialize the Hyperledger environment:

+	>			cd /var/www/html/sljournalism/hyperledger
-  >     sh initialize.sh
+  >     . initialize.sh

-20) go to hyperledger/ and the command:
+20) Install and deploy the chaincode on the blockchain

-  >     sh run.sh
+  >     . run.sh

 **Congrats!** You should now be done and able to open the website try testing the various functions and features